ZIB-IOL/Boscia.jl/docs/src/reference/1_algorithms.md

 ## Optional settings

 Boscia has a lot of settings to customize the solving process.
+These are grouped by
+* general Branch-and-Bound settings
-These are grouped by general Branch-and-Bound settings, settings specific for Frank-Wolfe, tolerances settings for both the tree as well as Frank-Wolfe.
+* settings specific for Frank-Wolfe
+* tolerances settings for both the tree as well as the Frank-Wolfe algorithm
+* settings for the heuristics
+* bound tightenings settings
+* postprocessing settings
-Furthermore, there are settings for the heuristics, for bound tightenings, postprocessing and for the case of a non-trivial domain, i.e. the objective cannot be evaluated at all points of the feasible region.
+* parameters for the case of a non-trivial domain, i.e. the objective cannot be evaluated at all points of the feasible region

 ```@autodocs
 Modules = [Boscia]